s-martin/galib/README.md

 GAlib was originally developed by Matthew Wall.

-Modernized GAlib from version 3.0 on is a fork of the [original GAlib](http://lancet.mit.edu/ga) and modernized the original code using latest C++17 technology.
+Modernized GAlib from version 3.0 on is a fork of the [original GAlib](http://lancet.mit.edu/ga) and modernized the original code using C++17 technology.

 The library requires a C++ compiler conforming to C++17.
 It has been tested with